What’s one thing that cars, semi trucks, and buses all have in common? They all have tires that need to be regularly replaced.

 9. Sell Tires to a Business That Repurposes Tires

-Some companies use tires to make athletic shoes, playground mulch, tar and much more.
-The possibilities are endless.
+Some companies use tires to make athletic shoes, playground mulch, tar, etc. The possibilities are endless.

 If you live in a rural area, farmers might be willing to buy your tires as they may use them around the property as weights or bump guards.